-Domain 1: Podiatric surgeon
+Domain 1: Podiatrist

-This domain covers the specialist knowledge, skills and attributes a podiatric surgeon requires to practise independently and provide safe, high quality, person-centred care.
-Podiatric surgeons provide specialist services to members of the public who consult them.
-This includes assessment, differential diagnosis, development and implementation of management specific to the patient's condition and review to assess the efficacy of the management plan.
-Treatment can include both surgical and conservative or non-surgical options.
-The podiatric surgeon will discuss the merits of treatment options with each individual patient and help the patient select the best approach to enable an active and functional life.
-This domain also covers the knowledge, skills and attributes a podiatric surgeon requires for the safe and effective use of medicines in podiatric surgical practice.
+This domain covers the knowledge, skills and attributes a podiatrist requires to practise independently and to provide safe, high quality, culturally responsive, person-centred care.
+Podiatrists provide the full range of podiatry procedures to members of the public who consult them.
+This includes podiatric assessment, differential diagnosis, development and implementation of management specific to the patient's condition and review to assess the efficacy of the management plan.
+It also includes the knowledge, skills and attributes a podiatrist requires for the safe and effective use of medicines in podiatric practice.